SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

 What is SEO?

-Most of you probably know that SEO stands for Search Engine Optimization.
+Most of you probably know that SEO stands for Search Engine Optimization (as mentioned).
 Here the question is, what to optimize for the search engine?

 An image? design?
 Writing?
 Links?
 Keyword?